isabekov/kmymoney2ledgers/README.md

 # KMyMoney's XML to hledger/beancount journal file converter

 This script converts transactions listed in a KMyMoney's XML file to transactions printed in the hledger/beancount's journal format.
 Multiple transaction splits *are also supported*.

 A faster Awk implementation can be found here: [kmymoney2ledgers.awk](https://github.com/isabekov/kmymoney2ledgers.awk).
+It can process 30000 transactions in 4.8 seconds.

 Read the article ["Structure of a KMyMoney XML File"](https://www.isabekov.pro/structure-of-a-kmymoney-xml-file/) to better understand the multicurrency problem in KMyMoney and how to solve it using this tool paired with hledger/beancount.